jpa102/ytvotes-myvideos/readme.md

 ## how to fetch?

-assuming you're getting data from `allinone_data.json`, here's the code:
+assuming you're getting data from `allinone_data.json`, here's the code: *(i only typed this code and pasted from devtools in the browser)*

 example: